servirtium/servirtium-java/README.md

 # Notable examples of use

-## SvnMerkleizer project - emulation of Subversion
+## SvnMerkleizer project - emulation of Subversion in tests

 [Read more about two seprate uses of Servirtium for this project](docs/SvnMerkleizer_More_Info.md)

 ## Climate API demo

-The World Bank's Climate Data service turned into a Java library: https://github.com/paul-hammant/climate-data-tck
+The World Bank's Climate Data service turned into a Java library with Servirtium tests: https://github.com/paul-hammant/climate-data-tck.
+Direct, record and playback modes of operation for the same tests.

 ## Todobackend record and playback